SurajVishwakarma333/Map-using-GoogleMapsActivity/README.md

 Map is an android application which shows my specified Location.In this project i used Google Map Activity.

-just add API_KEY in android Manifest.xml.
-Everyones API KEY is different.
-Create your own API in Google Console API site.

 Before you run your application, you need a Google Maps API key.

                    To get one, follow the directions here: